Reviews, Best Prices, Comparisons, Expert Buying Guides

 Field of View (FOV)

-Field of View determines how much of the game world is visible on the screen.
+The Field of View indicates how large a portion of the gaming world can be seen on the display.

 Optimization Techniques